MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 ### Create a resource group and virtual network.

-    **Note:** The bastion host will be used to connect securely to the virtual machine for testing the private endpoint.
+    >**Note**: The bastion host will be used to connect securely to the virtual machine for testing the private endpoint.

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.